PySimpleGUI/PySimpleGUI/readme.md

 > Copy, Paste, Run.

-PySimpleGUI's goal with the API is to be easy on the programmer.
-An attempt was made to make the program's code visually match the window on the screen.
-The way this is done is that a GUI is broken up into "Rows".
-Then each row is broke up into "Elements" or "Widgets".
-Each element is specified by names such as Text, Button, Checkbox, etc.
+PySimpleGUI's goal with the API is to be easy on the programmer, and to function in a Python-like way.
+Since GUIs are visual, it was desirable for the SDK to visually match what's on the screen.

+Forms are represented as Python lists.
+There are 2 lists in particular.
+One is a list of rows that form up a GUI screen.
+The other is a list of Elements (or Widgets) on each row.
+Each Elements is specified by names such as Text, Button, Checkbox, etc.

 Some elements are shortcuts, again meant to make it easy on the programmer.
-Rather than writing a `Button`, with  name = "Submit", etc, the caller simply writes `Submit`.
+Rather than writing a `Button`, with  name = "Submit", etc, the caller can simply writes `Submit`.
+Some examples include: `Text` has a short-cut function named `T`.  `TextInput` has `In`.
+See each API call for the shortcuts.

-Going through each line of code
+Going through each line of code in the above form will help explain how to use this design patter.
+Copy, modify and run it!

     with SG.FlexForm('SHA-1 & 256 Hash', auto_size_text=True) as form:
 This creates a new form, storing it in the variable `form`.